 - 1) Determine the location to hang your clock.
 Be sure to consider the following: - a) The clock must be mounted securely to the wall.
-Locate a stud within the wall for the solid mounting. - b) Choose a location which is free from obstructions to the swinging pendulum or the descending weight. - c) For best operation, select a location that will be free from vibration and drafts (adjacent to a door may be problematic due to vibrations or air currents from slamming doors) - d) The clock has a hanging weight and cords, which pose a potential hazard to children.
-Keep young children away from the weight and cords. - 2) Drive the 2" screw into the wall at a height of approximately 81" above the floor.
+Locate a stud within the wall for the solid mounting. - b) Choose a location which is free from obstructions to the swinging pendulum or the descending weight. - c) Do not locate the clock near a child's crib or bed or in a child's play area. - d) For best operation, select a location that will be free from vibration and drafts (adjacent to a door may be problematic due to vibrations or air currents from slamming doors). - 2) Drive the 2" screw into the wall at a height of approximately 81" above the floor.
 Leave approximately 3/8" of the screw protruding from the wall.
 The screw should fit snugly into the slot in the upper hanger bracket.
 Adjust the screw depth until the screw seats firmly into the slot.
 Hang the clock on the wall with the two arbors protruding from the front of the frame in an approximately vertical line. - 3) Practice putting the pendulum into place: Push the pendulum hanger bracket up tight to the pendulum shaft top.
 Position the bracket so a line joining the screws is perpendicular to the longer edge of the shaft.